 About Claire McCardell

-The American Look Unlike most designers of her time, Claire cast off the formality of French fashion, focusing instead on creating stylish wearable clothing for the active, independent modern American woman.
+Unlike most designers of her time, Claire cast off the formality of French fashion, focusing instead on creating stylish wearable clothing for the active, independent modern American woman.
 In time, her approach to fashion became known as “the American Look,” marked by comfort, practicality, and understated style.
 As she put it: “Clothes are for real live women . . .
 They are made to be worn, to be lived in.”

-Claire’s collection included jewelry, sunglasses, and footwear.
+Claire’s collection also included jewelry, sunglasses, and footwear.
 Never a fan of high heels, she partnered with Capezio, the manufacturer of ballet shoes, to introduce the still-popular “ballet flat” to American women.

-Recognition Claire won the prestigious Coty American Fashion Critics Award in 1943, was featured on the cover of Time magazine in 1955, and was named one of the most influential Americans of the 20th century by Life magazine in 1999.
+Claire won the prestigious Coty American Fashion Critics Award in 1943, was featured on the cover of Time magazine in 1955, and was named one of the most influential Americans of the 20th century by Life magazine in 1999.
 She has influenced countless contemporary designers, among them Donna Karan, Isaac Mizrahi and Calvin Klein.

-Prominent Collections Examples of Claire’s garments can be found in the collections of the Metropolitan Museum of Art, the Fashion Institute of Technology and the Smithsonian Institution.
+Examples of Claire’s garments can be found in the collections of the Metropolitan Museum of Art, the Fashion Institute of Technology and the Smithsonian Institution.
 Retrospective exhibitions including her work have been launched at the Museum at the Fashion Institute of Technology (1998) and the Museum of Modern Art (2017).
 Closer to home are collections at Heritage Frederick and the Maryland Historical Society.

-Access more information about Claire on our Online Resources page.
+Get more information about Claire here.